Home Entertainment HULU ANNOUNCED 2021 SLATE AT TELEVISION CRITICS ASSOCIATION WINTER PRESS TOUR

 Company Also Reveals Premiere Dates for ‘The Handmaid’s Tale’ Season Four, ‘Marvel’s M.O.D.O.K.’ and ‘Love, Victor’ Season Two

-“With returning seasons of award-winning comedies and dramas, Hulu’s 2021 slate of Original series truly has something for everyone,” said Craig Erwich, president of Hulu Originals and ABC Entertainment.
-“We’re incredibly excited to welcome back the stories and characters fans have connected with in ‘The Handmaid’s Tale,’ ‘Shrill,’ ‘Animaniacs’ and ‘Love, Victor,’ while taking viewers deeper into the character of Mike Tyson in ‘Iron Mike’ and bringing animated but deeply human characters to life in ‘Marvel’s M.O.D.O.K.’”
+“Hulu’s 2021 slate of Original series truly has something for everyone.
+It includes returning seasons of award-winning comedies and dramas,” said Craig Erwich, president of Hulu Originals and ABC Entertainment.
+“We’re incredibly excited to welcome back the stories and characters fans have connected with in ‘The Handmaid’s Tale.’
+Viewers have also bonded with ‘Shrill,’ ‘Animaniacs,’ and ‘Love, Victor.’
+Our aim is to take viewers deeper into the character of Mike Tyson in ‘Iron Mike.’
+We are also bringing animated but deeply human characters to life in ‘Marvel’s M.O.D.O.K.’”

 Hulu Greenlights Limited Series “Iron Mike”